SGSVertigo/vertigo-instructions/vertigo_blog.md

 imu_var = 1e-3;

 A larger variance means that the data is less reliable and the position estimate relies less on this data.
 Optimising the position output is probably a project in itself...  but it is good fun playing around with these values.
+The new scripts are [here](Link files.zip)

 Using the 3D filter, my team recorded data for a drone flight at our school's playing fields.
 Here's a plot of position with accelerations and velocity vectors added.